ahawker/personal-site/_posts/writings/2020-07-06-trello-login-support-auth0.md

 * **`${EXPIRATION}`** - The lifetime of the token/secret Trello sends to Auth0, e.g. `never`.
 * **`${SCRIPT}`** - The javascript function run to convert Trello information into an Auth0 profile. **See below**.
 * **`${AUTH0_CLIENT_XYZ}`** - The ID's of all Auth0 Clients that should allow Trello login.

+The Trello [official documentation](https://developer.atlassian.com/cloud/trello/guides/rest-api/authorization/) contains more information on the specific values provided like application name, scope, and expiration.

 The javascript code for fetch user profile **`${SCRIPT}`** is: